theindexer/JavaImp.vim/README.md

 To expose the standard JDK classes to JavaImp:

-1. If you have "sed":
+1. Generate your jmplst file.

-    > jar tf $JAVA_HOME/src.jar | sed -e 's#^src/##' > jdk.jmplst
+        # If you have "sed":

-(or if you just have the zip file with the JDK distribution, use src.zip instead)
+        $ jar tf $JAVA_HOME/src.jar | sed -e 's#^src/##' > jdk.jmplst

-If you do not have "sed":
+        # If you do not have "sed":
-    > jar tf $JAVA_HOME/src.jar > jdk.jmplst
+        $ jar tf $JAVA_HOME/src.jar > jdk.jmplst
-    > vim jdk.jmplst
+        $ vim jdk.jmplst

-Execute the following vim commands:
+        # Execute the following vim commands:
         1G0<C-v>G3ld:w

     This will select vertically the all the "src/" prefixes and delete them, then save the file.
 Essentially, we want to get rid of the src directory otherwise it'll screw up the import statements.

 2. Put the jdk.jmplst in a directory that you've added in your g:JavaImpPaths.
 For example, I put my jdk.jmplst in $HOME/vim/JavaImp/jmplst directory, and add